-B. ESL Parent Advisory Committee
+B. EL Parent Advisory Committee

-- 1. Constituent districts should established EL Parent Advisory Committee.
+- 1. Constituent districts should establish an EL Parent Advisory Committee.
 Send notification of EL Parent Advisory Committee Meetings.
 If possible, send the letter in the parents' native language.
 Phone calls by bilingual staff to remind parents are very helpful.
 The Parent Advisory Committee is an excellent way to develop rapport and solicit questions and suggestions regarding student progress in your schools.
+They also shared the pre-post surveys to discuss what we do to make the program better.
 It also serves as a strong base for an International/Multicultural Task Force.
 Keep a roster of parents who attend and minutes and agendas of meetings. - 2.
 MISD Bilingual Education/EL Program has twice a year, 'Families Night' for EL parents to attend.
-The meeting provides opportunity for EL parents to receive information regarding their students' academic progress, to receive parent resources and to allow parents network opportunity.
+The meeting provides an opportunity for EL parents to receive information regarding their students' academic progress, to receive parent resources and to allow parents network opportunities.
+Regular meetings are done in person and via phone/virtual as needed.